science calculator

 How it works

-We parse the list, filter out non-numeric values, and sort the numbers.
+We parse the list, filter out non‑numeric values, and convert valid entries into numbers.

 Formula